 Where We Are

-With recent seed funding, we’re beginning formative work with youth coaches and athletes to understand their greatest needs in this space.
-This will inform the development of the tool, as well as promotion and delivery upon completion.
-We’ve also begun identifying potential partners and stakeholders to amplify the need for intervention in athlete mental health and the tool’s value.
-If you would like to learn more about opportunities to participate in our youth athlete and coach advisory groups, please reach out to us ([email protected]).
+With recent seed funding, we completed formative work with youth coaches and athletes to understand their needs in this space.
+We then used this input to develop and refine a coach educational platform, working to ensure it aligns with the motivation of athletes and coaches.
+We have also partnered with stakeholders in this space, seeking feedback from a variety of mental health and resilience experts.
+We are now working to further refine the platform and test it with coaches and athletes this spring.
+If you would like to learn more about opportunities to participate in our youth athlete and coach advisory groups, or pilot the Mentally Strong platform at your institution, please reach out to us ([email protected]).

 Additional funding will allow us to:

-- Assess tool’s efficacy for shifting key outcomes in youth athletes and coaches through local pilots with diverse teams and sports.
+- Assess the program’s efficacy for shifting key outcomes in youth athletes and coaches through local piloting with high schools and other sport organizations